Forbes College

-The Malcolm S. Forbes Jr. '70 College is one of the six residential colleges that house all freshmen and sophomores at Princeton University.
+The Malcolm S. Forbes Jr. '70 College is one of the seven residential colleges that house all freshmen and sophomores at Princeton University.
 One of the two first residential colleges at Princeton (along with Mathey College), it was originally called Princeton Inn College after the former hotel where it is housed.
 Following a gift to the school by Malcolm S. Forbes Sr. '41 in 1984 in honor of his son, Steve, the college was renamed Forbes.
 Steve's daughter, Catherine Forbes '99, was a member of Forbes College while attending Princeton.

 Buildings

 The college consists of two main parts, each with a subsection: The Main Inn and its subsidiary New Wing, and the Addition, with its Annex.
 In addition, a two-story house adjacent to Forbes, 99 Alexander Street (nicknamed "the Pink House"), houses up to 10 juniors per year.
 The Main Inn and its New Wing were originally part of The Princeton Inn, a hotel with a colonial fieldstone style.

-The hotel was built by the architect Andrew Jackson Thomas in 1923-1924.
+The hotel was built by the architect Andrew Jackson Thomas in 1923–1924.

 It was a popular among parents visiting their sons (and young ladies visiting students at the all-male university).
 The New Wing was added in 1946, built of red brick.
 To the south of the main building, is the Annex with additional housing.
 The hotel was acquired by the university in 1970, and the Addition (designed by J. Robert Hillier '59) was built connecting the Annex and the Main Inn.
 From 1970 to 1983 the hotel was called the Princeton Inn College, which cultivated a unique campus culture; residents were called "Innmates" and T-shirts with the slogan "Die For the INN" (an intramural sports battle cry) still remain in circulation.
 Forbes is also said to foster a more close-knit community and social life, because of its unique set up.
 The Forbes College Addition includes a single-sex floor, one of only two in the Princeton University residential colleges.

 Forbes has some excellent amenities.
 These include private bathrooms for many of the suites (for rooms in the former hotel portions, plus a few in the Addition), and a dining hall, library, theater, and café that can be reached without ever going outdoors.
 The dining hall was noted for outstanding Sunday brunch.
 Forbes is also close to the late-night snack mecca, Wawa ("the Wa").